Issam-Allymis/Delish-Dining-Delight/README.md

 The goal?
 Blend simplicity with eye candy and throw in some interactive flair.
 The result?
 A cozy corner where you're not just scrolling through recipes, but diving into the conversation and sharing your foodie delicious thoughts.

 ## UX

+### User Stories
+**New User:**
+* Sign Up: As a new user, I want to sign up to access exclusive features.

+**Existing User**
+* Sign In: As an existing user, I want to sign in to save and share my favorite recipes.
+* Reset Password: As an existing user, I want to reset my password if I forget it.
+* Homepage Navigation: As a user, I want to easily navigate the homepage to discover new recipes.
+* View Recipe Reviews: As a user, I want to view reviews from others on a recipe.
+* Leave Recipe Reviews: As a user, I want to leave reviews on recipes I've tried.
+* Like/comment Recipes: As a user, I want to like/comment on recipes to show appreciation.
+* Comment Confirmation: As a user, I want to receive a notification popup confirming the submission of my comment.

+**Site Admin**
+* View All Recipes: As a site admin, I want to view all recipes to monitor the variety of content.
+* Review Recipe Submissions: As a site admin, I want to review and approve submitted recipes before they are published.
+* Remove Inappropriate Content: As a site admin, I want to remove recipes that violate community guidelines.
+* Recommend Featured Recipes: As a site admin, I want to feature certain recipes on the homepage for increased visibility.

+**Future Features**
+* Remove Recipes: As a user, I want to remove recipes from my saved list.
+* Submit Recipe: As a user, I want to submit my own recipes to share with the community.
+* Save Recipes: As a user, I want to save recipes to my profile for quick access.
+* Remove Recipes: As a user, I want to remove recipes from my saved list.
+* Submit Recipe: As a user, I want to submit my own recipes to share with the community.
+* Recipe Rating: As a user, I want to rate recipes to help others find the best ones.
+* Recipe Recommendations: As a user, I want to receive personalized recipe recommendations based on my preferences.
+* Styled Email Notifications: As a user, I want email notifications about recipe updates to be visually appealing.
+* Update Recipe: As a user, I want to update my submitted recipes.
+* Delete Recipe: As a user, I want to delete my submitted recipes.

 ### Site Goals
 * This blog is crafted with a visually pleasing and informative design that is intuitive and easy to navigate
 * This blog allows users to easily sign in, enabling them to like/unlike and comment on each recipe.